-This negotiated agreement was created using an interest-based bargaining approach and, as such, is much more than a contract that describes wages, hours and working conditions of the unit members.
 This agreement is a compact that defines how we work together in the best interests of students.
 It is part of a process in which the partners work together in a meaningful way and within a time frame that provides real opportunity to shape results for students.
 The purpose of this collaboration is to resolve problems, address common issues and identify opportunities for improvement.